-Through her participation, she opened her world to the pains of communities less fortunate and realized that her roll as an artist extends beyond making simply beautiful art.
+Through her participation, she opened her world to the pains of communities less fortunate and realized that her role as an artist extends beyond making simply beautiful art.
 She wanted to deepen her creations to have a lasting impact as well.

 BEVERLY PILLS: LIVIN’ THE TROPHY WIFE LIFE, 2022

-Trew’s experience in activism fused with her pop art techniques birthed the concept for “Sugar Coated”- an art-meets-community-engagement platform who’s mission is to raise awareness about serious social and political issues in a fun and approachable fashion.
+Trew’s experience in activism fused with her pop art techniques birthed the concept for “Sugar Coated”- an art-meets-community-engagement platform whose mission is to raise awareness about serious social and political issues in a fun and approachable fashion.

-In 2020, as the world shut down, Trew dove into yet a new arena developing adult cartoons that spin a light hearted yet dark and edgy take on some of the most challenging issues that we, as a human family, face today.
+In 2020, as the world shut down, Trew dove into yet a new arena developing adult cartoons that spin a light-hearted yet dark and edgy take on some of the most challenging issues that we, as a human family, face today.

-In a world that seems to have so many dark corners, Trew’s work is a welcomed perspective that offers a new approach to activism that encourages awareness, participation and fun in the process.
+In a world that seems to have so many dark corners, Trew’s work is a welcomed perspective that offers a new approach to activism that encourages awareness, participation, and fun in the process.

-For enquiries about Trew Loves Artwork
+For inquiries about Trew Loves Artwork

 Contact Mash Gallery by calling 323-272-3235 or email us at email@example.com